Thomas Spence: Life

 Born in 1750 to a Presbyterian family, Spence later left Newcastle for London in 1787.
 He kept a book-stall in High Holborn.
 In 1794, with other members of the London Corresponding Society, he spent seven months in Newgate Gaol on a charge of high treason, and in 1801 he was sentenced to twelve months' imprisonment for seditious libel.
 He died in London on 8 September 1814.

 Land reform and Spence's Plan

 Defaced 1813 three shillings coin promoting Spence's Plan.
 Added text reads: "NO LANDLORDS / YOU FOOLS / SPENCE'S PLAN / FOREVER".

 The threatened enclosure of the common land known as Town Moor in Newcastle in 1771 appears to have been key to Spence's interest in the land question and journey towards ultra-radicalism.
 His scheme was not for land nationalization but for the establishment of self-contained parochial communities, in which rent paid to the parish (wherein the absolute ownership of the land was vested) should be the only tax of any kind.
+Rents collected would fund schools, hospitals, courts and roads, with the remainder distributed equally among every resident in the parish.
 His ideas and thinking on the subject were shaped by a variety of economic thinkers, including his friend Charles Hall.

 At the centre of Spence's work was his plan, which argued for: